Corn harvest late, but good quality

 “The guys with irrigation were a little disappointed with their yields,” Brake said.

 According to the USDA, as of Oct.
 28, almost all of the corn planted is mature in the 18 states that produce 92% of the corn nationally.
-But only 61% of these crops are harvested.
-Tennessee leads the pack with 95% of their corn crop cut.
-Although the northern Midwestern states are lagging far behind, so is Colorado at 48%, Iowa at 46% and Nebraska at 45%.
+But only 61 percent of these crops are harvested.
+Tennessee leads the pack with 95 percent of their corn crop cut.
+Although the northern Midwestern states are lagging far behind, so is Colorado at 48 percent, Iowa at 46 percent and Nebraska at 45 percent.

 Of the corn harvested nationwide, the majority falls in the good to excellent category.
 Colorado, Iowa, Nebraska and Tennessee lead in quality.